What are estimated tax payments?

-In addition, credit carry forwards, extension payments, W-200 payments (pre-payments of tax), and WT-11 payments (nonresident entertainer deposits) may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.
+In addition, credit carry forwards, extension payments, and W-200 payments (pre-payments of tax), may be verified to determine if they are available to be claimed on a return that has yet to be processed by the department.

 Re-check your estimated tax payment records for errors.
 You may be reporting an estimated payment that was applied to your prior year return or was submitted for the following year's estimated tax.
 Also, an adjustment to your prior year return may have changed the amount available for carryforward to the current year.

 Verify that you are claiming only estimated tax payments and/or an estimated tax credit carryforward on the estimated tax line of your return.
 If you are including payments made on your behalf by a partnership, tax-option (S) corporation, trust or estate that are reported on a 3K-1, 5K-1 or 2K-1, those payments are considered withholding.
 Please verify the amounts reported on the K-1s issued to you and record this on the withholding line of your Wisconsin return.

 For missing payments, please submit legible front and back copies of any canceled checks, ACH payment amount and confirmation number, credit card payment and confirmation number, or other documentation to support your claim for estimated tax paid.
 Please include contact information with your correspondence.

 Madison, WI 53708-8903